 Policy and Professional Issues

 You will be assessed by undertaking written assignments, a micro-teach, reflections, presentations and providing evidence in an e-portfolio.
 This allows you to explore topics that are of interest to you, relevant to your working environment, and to your career development.
-You will be part of what we call our Community of Praxis, in which students, tutors and graduates support one another to learn and grow.
+Your teaching practice will also be observed by tutors and your mentor (four observations each year).

-As part of the Year 2 module Being a Subject Specialist Tutor, you will be expected to attend a two day conference at the University of Huddersfield (whist this is currently on a Saturday in November and one around the Easter school holiday weeks in March or April, or whatever equivalent alternative arrangements that the University may implement).
-Attendance is part of the assessment for the module and is mandatory.
+As part of the Year 2 module Being a Subject Specialist Tutor, you will be expected to attend two conference days at the University of Huddersfield (whist this is currently on a Saturday in November and one around the Easter school holidays the University may implement equivalent alternative arrangements).
+Attendance is part of the assessment for the module and is therefore mandatory.